We all have been there.

 Don Neal, founder of 360 Live Media, an award-winning experience design agency, urges organizations to move beyond better-sameness at their events.
 He challenges us to think about “what will surprise, delight, provoke, stimulate, tickle, crackle, sparkle, bring the heat, light the fuse, inspire and magnetize your audience at your next event?”

-Hold an early-riser outdoor gathering before the first conference activity, so that lungs can be filled with air while minds are filling with ideas.
+- Hold an early-riser outdoor gathering before the first conference activity so lungs can be filled with air while minds are filling with ideas.

-Offer a track of “Just in Time” sessions through the entire conference, which is saved for something that is trending in real-time in the week or two leading into the event.
+- Offer a track of “Just in Time” sessions through the entire conference, which is saved for something trending in real-time in the week or two leading to the event.
 Too often we have to plan our events so many months in advance that we don’t allow space for a trending topic to get slotted in.
 Are there policies recently enforced, global issues, or new mergers and acquisitions affecting your industry?
 Save space for these hot-off-the-press conversations.

-Did you know that TED Talks are being viewed at the rate of 1.5 million times a day - which means that a new viewing commences 17 times per second?
-While the content is indeed compelling, another key component of TED’s success is the concept of sound-bite learning.
-We are constantly bombarded with information, and often driven away by the idea of education-overload.
-Introduce shorter learning opportunities such as Ignite, speed networking, or micro-coaching.
+- Did you know that TED Talks are being viewed at the rate of 1.5 million times a day – which means a new viewing starts 17 times per second?
+While the content is indeed compelling, another key component of TED’s success is the concept of soundbite learning.
+We are constantly bombarded with information, and often driven away by the idea of education overload.
+Introduce shorter learning opportunities such as Ignite, speed networking or micro-coaching.

 These are just a small handful of unique learning formats to break out of the traditional conference mold and create an exceptional attendee experience.
 Go deeper and take note from some of the most innovative conferences of 2016.